 Injury Prevention Program™

-The Injury Prevention Program™ is a managed service designed to replicate the significant results from the Ulster University clinical trial in your facility, including a reduction in pressure injuries by 88%.
+The Injury Prevention Program™ is a managed service designed to replicate the significant results from the Ulster University clinical trial in your facility, including a significant reduction in pressure injuries.
 Translating these results into measurable benefits for healthcare systems and patients.

 This program aims to address issues frequently present in facilites, evident from pressure injury rates which remain high across healthcare settings, by implementing the following 6 steps to success: